-A trip to the mountain evergreen forest of Cambodia’s southwest holds one of the 2 endemic species found in Cambodia, the Cambodian Laughingthrush, as well as the near endemic Chestnut-headed Partridge.
+A trip to the mountain evergreen forest of Cambodia’s southwest holds one of the two endemic species found in Cambodia, the Cambodian Laughingthrush, as well as the near endemic Chestnut-headed Partridge.
 Some authorities have recently split the resident White-tailed Robin and the Blue-winged Minla (Siva) may be next.
-Both are found on Mt Aural.
+Both are found on Aural Mountain.

-Aural is not for the faint of heart!
+Aural Mountain is not for the faint of heart!

 It requires an arduous climb that requires a six hour climb for most willing participants.
 A few bang up in 5.
 Local villagers will carry your bag, prepare food and set up camp.
 If you are not reasonably fit, this trek is not for you.

 Hammocks are used for sleeping and 2 nights are suggested to allow adequate time for birding.
 Montane forest is wet, so be prepared for possible rain or fog and the resultant leeches.

 Cooler and drier during January-March.
 Otherwise often very wet, particularly May-October.
 Birds are easiest to see during the dry season.

 Heavily degraded deciduous forest in the lowlands gives way to hill evergreen forest on the slopes and montane forest on the peak, Cambodia’s highest at 1,813 m elevation.